runlevel5/gpu-screen-recorder-gtk/README.md

 where only the last few seconds are saved.

 # TODO
-Stop streaming/recording if the child process dies.
+* Stop streaming/recording if the child process dies.
 This could happen when out of disk space, or when streaming network connection is lost
+* Stop recording if gpu-screen-recorder exits with an error
+* Create directories up to the output file when recording